top of page

 We at TurnCare developed a patented Vasotactic™ technology, which provides precise, anatomy-specific therapy.

-Vasotactic™ support therapy prevents vessels in the sacral region from becoming compressed, thereby avoiding blood flow impairment.
+Our Vasotactic™ support therapy prevents vessels in the sacral region from becoming compressed, thereby avoiding circulatory breakdown.

 2020_0119 Turncare Patient Rendering 120